haifeng-jin/pytorch-source/docs/2_ops_explained.md

       return (PyObject*)(result);
 ```

+It just calls the `add` function of `THTensor`.

+## CPU implementation

-If you track it down, you will find the actual definition of the `add` function is in [`THTensorMath.h`](https://github.com/haifeng-jin/pytorch-source/blob/master/torch/lib/TH/generic/THTensorMath.h).
+If you track it down, you will find the actual definition of the `add` function for CPU is in [`THTensorMath.h`](https://github.com/haifeng-jin/pytorch-source/blob/master/torch/lib/TH/generic/THTensorMath.h).

 ## GPU implementation